Camera (Viewpoint)

 camera parameter on screen

-When you give a command to the camera parameters with the CAMERA message, the camera smoothly moves from its current state to the instructed position in about a second.
-If you want to change this camera movement speed, specify the fifth argument transition time period.
-By specifying a value larger than 0, it will move at a constant speed over the specified number of seconds.
-In the example below, it moves to the specified position over 5 seconds.
+When you send camera parameters with a CAMERA message, the camera smoothly moves from the current state to the specified position over roughly one second.
+To change this movement speed, specify the 5th argument: the transition time period.
+By specifying a value greater than 0, the camera will move at a constant speed over that many seconds.
+The example below moves to the specified position over five seconds.

 CAMERA|x,y,z|rx,ry,rz|(distance)|(fovy)|5